 First found in Lincolnshire, where the first on record was William Pachart, recorded in the Pipe Rolls for that shire in 1208.
 Other early recorded instances of the name include Geoffrey and Henry Pac(k)ard in the Subsidy Rolls of Suffolk in 1327.

 This web page shows only a small excerpt of our Packard research.
 Another 40 words(3 lines of text) covering the year 1601 is included under the topic Early Packard History in all our PDF Extended History products.

 More information is included under the topic Early Packard Notables in all our PDF Extended History products.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Packard or a variant listed above:

 The Packard Family Crest was acquired from the Houseofnames.com archives.
 The Packard Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 18 June 2014 at 12:38.
+This page was last modified on 22 November 2013 at 19:00.

 houseofnames.com is an internet property owned by Swyrich Corporation.